ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :answer_d: 13
    :answer_e: 14
    :correct: e
-   :feedback_a: Examine the recursive call and the return statements.
-This method adds the values of digits in a number; it does not find the number of digits.
+   :feedback_a: Trace the recursive call and the return statements.
    :feedback_b: Examine the recursive call and the return statements.
-This method adds the values of digits in a number; it does not find the number of digits.
+This method adds the values of the digits in a number; it does not find the number of digits.
    :feedback_c: Examine the return statements.
 Although the last digit of the number is 0, 0 is returned to the previous calls, where it is added to the other digits.
    :feedback_d: Try tracing the recursive calls again.
    :feedback_e: The method divides the number by 10 until it reaches the first dight.
 Then, it adds the values of all of the digits together.